-Star, a much loved working dog and also a family pet from a sheep farm in the Welsh valleys was involved in a road traffic accident on the farm.
+Star, a much loved working dog and also a family pet from a sheep farm in the Welsh valleys, was involved in a road traffic accident on the farm.

-The sacrum, the bone that joins the spinal column to the pelvis was fractured.
-This compromised weight bearing, but of more pressing concern, bone fragments were rammed up against nerve roots and that hurts … alot!
+The sacrum, the bone that joins the spinal column to the pelvis, was fractured.
+This compromised weight bearing, but of more pressing concern, bone fragments were rammed up against nerve roots, and that hurts … a lot!

-When we lifted Star out of the car on arrival we had placed a muzzle on for safety.
-But this typically placid and friendly dog was beside herself with pain and in the kerfuffle the muzzle slipped off, and Star took a lump out of Jon’s thumb.
+When we lifted Star out of the car on arrival, we had placed a muzzle on for safety.
+But this typically placid and friendly dog was beside herself with pain, and in the kerfuffle, the muzzle slipped off, and Star took a lump out of Jon’s thumb.

 Anyway, we got Star asleep and took her to surgery.
 One side of her pelvis was stabilised with a pin and screw.
-The bone fragments that were causing the pain on the other side were removed.
+The bone fragments causing the pain on the other side were removed.

 14th June 2015